zjaoyuki/tp/docs/DeveloperGuide.md

 * has multiple classes that holds multiple students
 * has multiple colleagues

-**Value proposition**: Little LogBook helps kindergarten teachers stay organised by managing student and colleague details in one place, making parent contacts quick to access and freeing up more time for teaching
+**Value proposition**: Little LogBook helps kindergarten teachers stay organised by managing student and colleague details in one place, making parent contacts quick to access and freeing up more time for teaching.

 ## User Stories